 As a Voluntary Aided School, the Governing Body is responsible for deciding admissions to our school.
-Our policy was fully consulted upon in Autumn 2017.
 We work closely with West Berkshire Local Authority and participate in the Local Authority co-ordinated scheme for primary school admissions, which is common to all schools.
 Details of the arrangements for schools in West Berkshire are available on the authority's website.
 This explains how parents can express a preference for a school and give reasons for that preference.
-The governing body has made every effort to ensure that these arrangements comply with the School Admissions Code 2014 and all relevant legislation, including that on infant class sizes and equal opportunities.
+The governing body has made every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes and equal opportunities.
+The policy for 2026-27 admissions has been subject to a full consultation.